Hurry - Only 4 left in stock!

 Joseph F. Clark, PhD, is a scientist, researcher and faculty member in the University of Cincinnati's Department of Neurology, specializing in the causes and treatments of stroke.
 The author or coauthor of numerous articles in scientific journals and three scientific textbooks, he lives in Cincinnati, Ohio.

-A distillation of eight years in three ambulances and two emergency
+A "distillation of eight years in three ambulances and two

-rooms, this energized, gruesome collection of true tales comes from
+emergency rooms," this energized, gruesome collection of true tales

-a University of Cincinnati neurologist who cut his teeth as an
+comes from a University of Cincinnati neurologist who cut his teeth

-emergency medical technician (EMT).
-This faithful memoir of life in
+as an emergency medical technician (EMT).
+This faithful memoir of

-the ambulance lane and the characters who populate it -- unbridled
+life in the ambulance lane and the characters who populate it --

-heroes... losers with whom no one wanted to work -- contains its
+"unbridled heroes... losers with whom no one wanted to work" --

-share of poignant moments, but is far from sentimental; at 18,
+contains its share of poignant moments, but is far from

-have a conversation with [an EMT]...without hearing about blood,
+remarks that "you can't have a conversation with [an EMT]...without

-attempts, strokes and gang violence abound, and unsurprisingly, it
+Stories about suicide attempts, strokes and gang violence abound,

 Clark carries the reader along his emergency ride of screaming